The meeting of Francis I and Henry VIII at the Field of the Cloth of Gold in 1520 via Wikipedia

 Alumni and guests are invited to join the Cambridge Society of Surrey for their Autumn meeting and talk by Dr David Starkey.

-At about 12.30pm drinks and a 2-course buffet lunch will be served in the Atrium of the Centre, ending with tea & coffee.
-The Headmaster Martin Reader (University College, Oxford) and his wife Amanda will be our guests at lunch.
+At about 12.30pm drinks and a two-course buffet lunch will be served in the Atrium of the Centre, ending with tea and coffee.
+Adam Rothwell, Head of History, Caius 2002, and his wife Sarah, also Caius 2002 will be our guests at lunch.
 Members may bring their own wine.
-There will not be any function after lunch.
-The visit should be complete no later than 3pm to 3.30pm.
+There will not be any function after lunch; the visit should be complete no later than 3.30pm.

-Fully inclusive tickets are £35 each.
-The event is deemed unsuitable for children.
+Fully inclusive tickets are £35 per person.
+We regret that this event is not suitable for children.
 As numbers will be limited, and as the event is expected to be popular, early booking is strongly recommended.

-To book, please complete the booking form under 'Useful Documents' below and return to Robin Bell before Friday 14 September using the link below.
+To book, please complete the booking form below and return to Robin Bell before Friday 14 September using the 'Book by email' link.